dynilib/submission/README.md

-Submission is a [Flask](http://flask.pocoo.org/) application to manage submissions for the [2016 bird audio detection challenge](http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/).
+Submission is the [Flask](http://flask.pocoo.org/) application that managed submissions for the [2016 Bird Audio Detection challenge](http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/).
-It is wrapped in a Docker container with an nginx and uwsgi servers, managed by supervisord.
-The Docker part is largely inspired by (https://github.com/tiangolo/uwsgi-nginx-flask-docker).
+It is wrapped in a Docker container, largely inspired by (https://github.com/tiangolo/uwsgi-nginx-flask-docker), including an nginx and an uwsgi servers managed by supervisord.

+The main features include:
+* Basic user management (register/login/logout)
+* Admin panel to manage admin users and competitions
+* Automatic score computation from uploaded submission files
+* Score visualisation with Google Charts

+Submission is aimed at being improved by the community to offer a free and generic Kaggle-like challenge platform.
+Any contribution is welcome!

 # INSTALLATION